davy7125/polyphone/en/manual/soundfont-editor/tree.md

   Bind the selected sample(s) to an instrument, or the selected instrument(s) to a preset.
 * **Replace by…**\
   Replace a sample by another sample in an instrument, or replace an instrument by another instrument in a preset.
-  The configuration of the sample or instrument is kept.
+  The configuration of the divisions is kept.
 * **Copy**\
   Copy the selected element(s), also accessible with :kbd:`Ctrl`+:kbd:`C`.
 * **Paste**\